 A beautiful dome caps the library.

-Luckily for us, we found a room full of historic pieces on display.
+Back among the pillars upstairs, we found a room full of historic pieces on display.

 It was a small but exciting exhibition ‘Exploring the Early Americas’.